-- People with depression, anxiety, post-traumatic stress disorder (PTSD), and others could possibly benefit from an ESA
+- People with depression, anxiety, post-traumatic stress disorder (PTSD), and/or other conditions can possibly benefit from an ESA

-- Only a qualified mental health professional can issue you an ESA letter.
+- Only a qualified mental health professional who can practice in your province can issue you an ESA letter.

 - An ESA may be an untrained dog, but a service dog always goes through required, specific training.